-- A Revocable Living Trust (to avoid conservatorship and/or probate processes in the probate court)
+- A Revocable Living Trust (to avoid conservatorship and/or probate)

 Pre-death planning for passing the person’s estate on to others (family, heirs, beneficiaries, school or charity) may include other methods plus a Trust:

 - A Revocable Living Trust (to avoid probate)